m101yosef/m101yosef/README.md

 # Hi there 👋

-I'm a **Product Data Scientist** with a background in Computer Science and flair for Visual Arts (yes, I love drawing and that's why I love data visualization the most).
+I'm a **Data Scientist** with a background in computer science and flair for design (and yes, I love drawing).

 The main value of my work is to provide data-driven insights that reduce uncertainty and help product teams make better product decisions (which leads to building products me and users love).